Sound speed in water-saturated glass beads as a function of frequency and porosity: Results

 \section{Results}

+A calibration of the system was performed using silicone oil with viscosities of $1\times10^{5}$ and $1\times10^{6}$ cSt.
+The calibration was performed by adding a 10~cm thick layer of silicone fluid to the top of a 10~cm thick layer of degassed distilled water.
+Since silicone fluid is less dense than water and the two fluids are immiscible, stratification of the fluids was achieved.
+Sound speeds were calculated using Eq.~\ref{TOFeq} and processed using the model outlined in Section \ref{sysmod}.
+The resultant sound speeds, $c_{\textrm{so}}$, are shown in Fig.~\ref{fig3}a and fall within a range of values found in the literature.\cite{Hartmann:1974,Weissler:1949,Capps:1981}

-In Fig.~\ref{cavsffig}a and b, the frequency dependence of the corrected sound speed and attenuation measurements are compared to the predictions of the Effective Density Fluid Model (EDFM),\cite{Williams:2001} for the parameters given in Table \ref{EDFMparam}.
-Negative dispersion is apparent in Fig.~\ref{cavsffig}a for all porosities above 550~kHz.
+In Fig.~\ref{fig3}b, the frequency dependence of the corrected sound speed is compared to the predictions of the Effective Density Fluid Model (EDFM),\cite{Williams:2001} for the parameters given in Table \ref{EDFMparam}.
+Negative dispersion is apparent in Fig.~\ref{fig3}b for all porosities above 550~kHz.
 Considering just one frequency, say 600~kHz, the variation in the measured sound speed as a function of porosity is well-predicted by the EDFM.
-Measured values of the attenuation in Fig.~\ref{cavsffig}b are an order of magnitude greater than the predictions of the EDFM, however this discrepancy is consistent with other measurements reported in the literature.\cite{Hefner:2006, Lee:2007, Chotiros:2008} Trendlines with frequency $f^{1/2}$ and $f^{4}$ dependance are also shown.
-At low frequencies, the data are described by an $f^{1/2}$ dependence as predicted by Biot theory.
-The sharp increase in attenuation to an $f^4$ dependence at frequencies above $700$~kHz is attributable to scattering effects.~\cite{Schwartz:1984, Page:1996, Lee:2007}

-In Figs.~\ref{cavsffig}c and d, the porosity dependence of the measured sound speed and attenuation are shown and compared to the predictions of the EDFM at three frequencies.
-Measurements at porosities not shown in Fig.~\ref{cavsffig}a and b are shown here.
+In Fig.~\ref{fig4}, the porosity dependence of the measured sound speed is shown and compared to the predictions of the EDFM at three frequencies.
+Measurements at porosities not shown in Fig.~\ref{fig3}b are shown here.
 It is apparent that the EDFM does a good job of describing the observed relative porosity dependence.
 Note that all of the sound speeds predicted by the EDFM nearly collapse onto a single line.
 The negative dispersion exhibited by the measured sound speed remains apparent.
-Plotted this way, the sound speed monotonically decreases with porosity, while the attenuation is nearly constant.
-Therefore, the porosity appears to be a good indicator of the sound speed but a poor indicator of the attenuation in this glass bead sediment.
+Plotted this way, the sound speed monotonically decreases with porosity.
+Therefore, the porosity appears to be a good indicator of the sound speed in this glass bead sediment.